nanxstats/elden-ring-boss-clustering/README.md

 # Cluster analysis of Elden Ring bosses

-A cluster analysis of Elden Ring bosses (pre-DLC) based on stats (v1.10, New Game).
+A cluster analysis of Elden Ring bosses (pre-DLC) based on enemy stats data (Game version 1.10, New Game).
+Uses unsupervised random forests to get proximity matrix and HDBSCAN for clustering.

 ## Reproducibility